Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 # Project Overview

 This project aims to solve a real-world agricultural challenge: identifying cherry leaves infected by powdery mildew.
-The goal is to replace the manual, time-consuming inspection process with a scalable, image-based machine learning solution.he cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.
+The goal is to replace the manual, time-consuming inspection process with a scalable, image-based machine learning solution.The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.

 ## General Background